rozankc/social-media-engagement-analysis/README.md

 - Determine optimal posting times and campaign strategies
 - Compare engagement across platforms and regions

+## Key Research Questions
+- How does engagement rate vary across content types and weekdays?
+- How does sentiment influence engagement trends over time?
+- What time of day generates the highest engagement?
+- Do certain emotions lead to higher engagement or virality?
+- How does engagement differ across campaign phases?
+- How does sentiment vary across platforms and brands?
+- How do emotions impact campaign performance?
+- Are there geographic differences in engagement rates?

 ## Dataset
 - Source: Kaggle (Social Media Engagement Dataset)
 - Features: